Valletta Malta Travel Guide

 November - March

 June to September for warmest sea temperatures and sunniest weather.
-April-May and September-October for comfortable temperatures and fewer crowds, perfect for exploring Valletta's streets and historical sites.
+April-In may And september-October for comfortable moderate temps and less congestion, perfect for exploring Valletta's streets and historical sites.

-Late May to October for warm water and good visibility for underwater exploration.
+Late May to October for warm water and good how well you can see for underwater exploration.
 November to April for hiking and cycling, as cooler temperatures and greener landscapes make outdoor exercise enjoyable.
 Check specific dates for cultural festivals.

 January